AriFordsham/GHCWiki/supercompilation.md

 Done

+- Refined whistle-blowing test
+- Write split in the R form.
 - add logging (one line per specialisation start, and completion)
 - Use a record for the memo table contents
 - State monad and good logging info; Stole SimplMonad.